simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

 <blockquote class="info" markdown="1">
 <p class="heading"  markdown="1">Using `LowsideCurrentSense` class with inline current sensing hardware</p>
 In the <span class="simple">Simple<span class="foc">FOC</span>library</span> the low-side current sensing is implemented in the `LowsideCurrentSense` class.
-This class is designed to work with the `BLDCDriver` and `StepperDriver` classes and it is used to measure the phase currents of the motor where the ADC conversions are synchoronised with the PWM generation of the driver.
-The `LowsideCurrentSense` class is impletmets this synchonisation, and even though it is primarily designed to be used with the low-side current sensing hardware, it can also be used with the inline current sensing hardware.
+This class is designed to work with the `BLDCDriver` and `StepperDriver` classes and it is used to measure the phase currents of the motor where the ADC conversions are synchronized with the PWM generation of the driver.
+The `LowsideCurrentSense` class is impletmets this synchronization, and even though it is primarily designed to be used with the low-side current sensing hardware, it can also be used with the inline current sensing hardware.
 And in some cases it is even suggested to use it with the inline current sensing hardware such as for stm32 architecture, as it has much better performance since it is using DMA for ADC conversions.
 </blockquote>